 Course Description: This course is about modeling, solving and understanding network flow problems.
 Such problems arise naturally in many disciplines such as telecommunications, transportation, electronic circuitry, and water distribution to name a few.
 In addition, they can be used to solve many problems where the connection with networks is not immediately obvious (e.g., object oriented databases, accessions plans for large organizations, rapid access to closely related DNA sequences).
 A network formulation can provide a clear visual representation of the problem and enable efficient solution methods.
 There are three general topic areas covered in this course: Modeling and understanding network application areas, algorithmic development of network algorithms including proofs of correctness of such algorithms and computational measurements of "goodness" for such algorithms.
 The study of network flows involves concepts from optimization, complexity theory, and data structures.
+Computer programming skills are not required to take this course.
+However, be advised you will be writing and running your own code for each homework assignment.
+If you do not know how to write code, you will be provided the resources and opportunity to learn.
+This means you will have to allocate more time to this course in the beginning of the semester than your peers.
+Many people have taken this course with no prior programming skills and have been successful.
+If you have concerns, contact the professor before the course starts so you may discuss your concerns with him.

 Course Objectives: The course focuses on the development and implementation of network optimization algorithms.
 Students will learn the terminology of graph theory and cover the fundamental ideas for solving network flow problems using specialized algorithms.
-Additionally, students will learn how to assess the computational complexity of algorithms routinely applied in the field of network optimization, the value of advanced data structures and their impact on improving computational complexity, and learn to write and implement network optimization algorithms in a programming language.
+Additionally, students will learn to assess the computational complexity of algorithms routinely applied in the field of network optimization, the value of advanced data structures and their impact on improving computational complexity, and write and implement network optimization algorithms in a programming language.